 \subsection{Prospective 2D Reconstruction}

-Fig. \ref{prospective result} shows the prospectively reconstructed $\text T_{1\rho}$-weighted images (at TSL = 40 ms) from another volunteer and the zoom-in images using the SMART, PROST + HM, PROST, L + S, LLR, and MORASA methods.
-Visual artifacts can be observed in the zoom-in images of reconstructions at all accelerating factors using the L + S and LLR methods.
+Fig. \ref{prospective result} shows the prospective reconstructed $\text T_{1\rho}$-weighted images (at TSL = 40 ms) from another volunteer and the magnified images using the SMART, PROST + HM, PROST, L + S, LLR, and MORASA methods.
+Visual artifacts can be observed in the magnified images of reconstructions at all accelerating factors using the L + S and LLR methods.
 The images reconstructed using the PROST + HM and PROST methods were blurred compared to those reconstructed using the SMART method.
-Some image details (namely, the blood vessel marked in a yellow arrow) can narrowly be seen in the reconstructions using the PROST + HM and MORASA methods and disappeared in the reconstruction using the PROST method at R = 5.76, whereas the image details were well preserved using the SMART method.
-The $\text T_{1\rho}$ maps reconstructed using the aforementioned methods are shown in Supplementary information Fig. S2.
-Similar conclusions can also be drawn from the $\text T_{1\rho}$ maps.
+Some image details (namely, the blood vessel marked in a yellow arrow) can narrowly be seen in the reconstructions using the PROST + HM and MORASA methods and disappeared in the reconstruction using the PROST method at R = 5.76.
+In contrast, the image details were well preserved using the SMART method.
+The $\text T_{1\rho}$ maps reconstructed using the methods above are shown in supplementary information Fig. S4.
+Similar conclusions can be drawn from the $\text T_{1\rho}$ maps.